Neil-Jubinville/futurenao/README.md

 To install, simply SSH to your nao,

-mkdir /orbital            (This is the base folder for the python cloud files) mkdir /orbital/images     (this you need if you want to run the demo)
+mkdir /orbital            (This is the base folder for the python cloud files) <br>
+mkdir /orbital/images     (this you need if you want to run the demo)

 then you need to get this code into the orbital folder.
 I haven't installed git on NAO yet so from your favorite place